Read our latest blogs below to stay abreast of developments in the fields of science that NITheCS encompasses.

 Some 700 students are attending the 13th CHPC Coding Summer School & 5th NITheCS Summer School on the Foundations of Theoretical and Computational Science.

 If you will be attending the World Science Forum, taking place in Cape Town from 6 to 9 December, come and visit us at the NITheCS stand at the exhibition that forms part of the Forum.

-UKZN hosted Nobel Symposium Outreach Seminars delivered by renowned international physicists whose work is changing the landscape of scientific research and advancement in various fields.
+UKZN hosted Nobel Symposium Outreach Seminars delivered by renowned physicists whose work is changing the landscape of scientific research and advancement in various fields.

 World class scientists inspired learners at two Durban schools when the University of KwaZulu-Natal hosted the KZN leg of the 183rd Nobel Symposium in Physics Public Outreach programme.